← Back to Work

 Enterprise · Security LeadershipStrategyCraft

-Splunk — Security Content Platform
+Splunk, Security Content Platform

-Unifying detection content discovery, adoption, and automation for enterprise security teams
+Unifying detection content discovery, adoption and automation for enterprise security teams

-Increase in security content adoption
+enterprise security content adoption

 Deliverables: Centralized Discovery PlatformAutomated Version TrackingOnboarding RedesignES 8.0 Features